 However, although daily or weekly perusal is useful, the general rule of thumb for regular marketing reports is to create them on a monthly basis.
 In data-speak, a month is a long enough time to gather enough relevant data, but it’s not too long that you miss opportunities or let lower-performing strategies to stick around for too long.

-Choosing the right KPIs that you want to follow in each type of marketing report can be a bit overwhelming, which is why a selection of marketing report templates are a great place to start.
+Choosing the right marketing KPIs that you want to follow in each type of marketing report can be a bit overwhelming, which is why a selection of monthly marketing report templates is a great place to start.

-The following templates will provide you with a solid frame on which to build.
-As you get to know what KPIs you’re using more, which ones you find are missing, or which ones you tend to analyse together, you’ll be able to customize the reports over time according to exactly what makes the most sense to you and your clients.
+The following marketing report examples will provide you with a solid frame on which to build.
+As you get to know which important metrics you’re using more or which ones you find are missing, you’ll be able to customize the reports over time according to exactly what makes the most sense to you and your clients.

 So where do you start?